 Anyone who has read books about selling will recall one or more chapters about how to interpret buying signals.
 Questions like “does the product come in black or brown?,” “how long is the warranty,” and “can you deliver it next week?” were considered to be buying signals.
 I also recall reading in some of those sales books that a lack of questions usually indicated a lack of interest on the part of the buyer and a lost sale.

 That may have been true then, but when selling online it appears to be mostly the opposite.
 Not that questions always result in no sale-some customers are serious about buying and can’t find the information they are looking for online.
+And some customers want to speak to someone before using their credit card for the first time on a website.
 So they call up or send an email.
 Some of those customers convert and do end up buying.
 But they are a minority in the world of online sales.
 If you have a company that is selling online, I would not recommend that you invest too much effort in responding to these queries and learn to weed out the non-serious buyers.

 Typical sales queries

 Here are some of the queries and questions that we tend to encounter frequently.

 1. Customers who are shopping for general price information, especially for a future project.
 Even worse, customers who are preparing a large bid in which translation services is just one of the components.
 There is ZERO percent chance of getting any business out of these inquiries.
 Don’t put any effort at all into these scenarios, unless it is a customer who has bought from your company in the past.

 AT GTS we rolled out a translation cost calculator tool that allows customers to select languages and enter a number of words to get an instant price estimate.
 If you are selling translation services online, either develop a similar tool or feature a website page with general translation price information.
 Then when the non-serious buyers call you can send them the link and put your time to better use.